adobronyi/nhl_contract_models/README.md

 'conda env create -f environment.yml'

+The environment must then be activated to proceed.

 ## Business Understanding

 Most modern professional sports teams are governed by league rules whereby they can sign athletes to contracts under certain constraints.
 Depending on the sport and league rules, players, perhaps with the help of agents, can arrange for a payout over a given number of years.
 With the vast increase in statistical data for sports, there has been more publicity surrounding these contract signings and the seemingly ever-increasing payouts these athletes receive.
 For this project, we will examine how player data and statistics, specifically in professional hockey, influence the value of a contract free agents end up signing.